architecture-building-systems/CityEnergyAnalyst/docs/run-cea-in-docker.rst

 - If you browse to http://localhost:5050/api/ you will see a description of the api you can use.
 This is the same api used by the CityEnergyAnalyst-GUI project, so you can essentially do anything that can be done in the GUI programmatically using this api.
+- The ENTRYPOINT of the image is set to ``source /venv/bin/activate && cea dashboard``.
+You can change that if you would like to play around in the container: ``docker container run -it --entrypoint /bin/bash`` will take you directly to the shell.
+The ``-it`` parameter sets up interactive and tty so you can actually _do_ something there.
+Note, in order to use any of the CEA functionality, you'll need to type ``source /venv/bin/activate``.